zenozeng/color-hash/README.md

 ### How does it work?

-Use the hash function (default is BKDRHash) to calculate the hash of the given string,
+It uses the `hash` function (default is BKDRHash) to calculate the hash of the given string.

 ```
 Hue = hash % 359.
 (Note that 359 is a prime)